Kamirii/PA/README.md

-This project aims to develop a image segmentation model using U-NET, LSTM and other techniques
+This project aims to develop an image segmentation model using U-NET, LSTM and other techniques